 It’s important that we are experiencing progress in the journey and not just going around the mountain repeatedly.
 As we heal, we will be able to look back and see how much we have overcome.
 Things that use to bother us will no longer matter.

 Judgement and condemnation can be our worst enemy.
 Furthermore, when we condemn others, we condemn ourselves.
 Everyone is at fault for judging, whether it be directed at ourselves, others or God.
 If we believe in God or a higher power, then we must admit that we have been mad at God at one time or another.
 We get mad at God because our lives have not quite turned out the way that we would have hoped.
 Many people are angry with God but would never admit to it because of the guilt involved.
 This goes back to the importance of getting honest with ourselves and others.

 We create our image of God from what we have learned from the environment and the mindsets passed down to us by our parents/guardians and ancestry.
 If we believe in love, then our God is love.
 Everything that is not love comes from fear.
-We were not created to fear but to love and there is no place for judgement and condemnation in love.
+Fear has to do with punishment and when we fear, we do not love.

 If you would like more information regarding education on mental health, please contact WAY Education Services at wayeducationservices.com or email Pamela Jenkins at firstname.lastname@example.org.